 The Robert M. Cover-Allard K. Lowenstein Fellow in International Human Rights Law is invited to spend two to three years at the Law School, working on all aspects of the Center’s work, focusing especially on co-teaching the Lowenstein Clinic and supervising Clinic projects.
-The Cover-Lowenstein Fellow for 2017–2018 is Alisha Bjerregaard.
+The Cover-Lowenstein Fellow for 2022–2023 is Kristine Beckerle.

 The Robert M. Cover-Allard K. Lowenstein Fellowship in International Human Rights Law is a two-year position designed for lawyers with international human rights or other relevant experience who are interested in preparing for a career in human rights practice or human rights clinical teaching.
 The Fellow will help supervise the Allard K. Lowenstein International Human Rights Clinic and coordinate activities of the Orville H. Schell, Jr. Center for International Human Rights.

 Working under the supervision of the Schell Center’s faculty director and its executive director, the Cover-Lowenstein Fellow will supervise student work on Clinic projects and will participate in the planning and conduct of the Clinic, including the development of the curriculum and course materials and the selection of projects.

 The Cover-Lowenstein Fellow will also have the opportunity to teach an undergraduate course in human rights and to engage in their own scholarly research and writing.

 The ideal candidate will have the following qualifications:

 A J.D. degree from a U.S. law school and an outstanding law school record

 At least four years of prior experience in human rights or related advocacy

 Bar membership in a state or jurisdiction of the United States

 Strong written and oral communication skills (fluency in a foreign language is highly desirable)